SiddhantVashishtha/EcoXP/EcoXP/README.md

-# EcoCircle - Community Recycling Platform
+# EcoXP - Community Recycling Platform

 A modern web application that encourages community recycling through a rewards system and easy pickup scheduling.